smashthings/jinny/README.md

 These filters will print to stdout, stderr or tee to stdout and continue to content.
 They're used for debugging, warnings and other elements.

 You are going to want to run this with -d or -di options so that resulting templates are written to files rather than dumped to standard out.
+Not doing that will mix the output of these filters into your template output.

-With those options it means you can do cool things like this where the templating process itself can be annotated:
+With that caveat in mind this allows for template annotations within the templating process telling you what's going on without having to analyse the output:

 ```
 $ cat template.html